mattcarmody/spaced-repetition-library/README.md

 #### Language Learning

 A common use case for spaced repetion, there are many resources to be compiled here.
+Examples include vocabulary translations, pronunciation trainers, listening practice, grammar rules, reading comprehension, etc.

 #### Medical School